mohammedsouleymane/logseq/pages/ngui.md

 	- ### Conclusion

 	  In essence, the lecture redefines how we conceptualize and interact with information.
 By incorporating the “blue‐incorporated” key points, Professor Signer advocates for a move away from static, paper-like digital documents toward dynamic, multilayered, and context-aware interfaces.
 This vision supports more natural, flexible, and engaging interactions—ultimately bridging the gap between human information practices and modern digital architectures.

-	  Would you like to explore any of these concepts further—perhaps delving into the OC2 framework or examining the MindXpres system in greater detail?
 - lecture 3
 	- ### 1.
 The Foundations of Multimodal Interaction